ellethee/argparseinator/docs/source/argparseinator.rst

 ```ArgParseInator().write()```, ```ArgParseInator().writeln()``` and
 ```ArgParseInator()``` form.

-The two methods name can be changed via the write_name_ and write_line_name_ arguments and the global instance name via the argpi_name_ while instantiate the ArgParseInator.
+The two methods names can be changed via the write_name_ and write_line_name_ arguments and the global instance name via the argpi_name_ while instantiating the ArgParseInator.